Northwest Horticultural Council

 Nature of product, commercial specifications (size, grade, kind), weight, country of origin, exporter and importer name, production and expiration dates must be listed.

-According to the Egyptian General Authority for Export and Import Control (GOETC).
+According to the Egyptian General Organization for Export and Import Control (GOEIC).
 Fruit shipments must have a shelf life of one year from the date printed on the packing box and that shipment must arrive in Egypt with at least half of its shelf life remaining, i.e. six months.
 Therefore, the production date should refer to the date that product was packed.
 The expiration date should be one year following the production date.

 Labels should be written in English and Arabic.
 There are no specific size or placement requirements for labels.
 The NHC recommends working closely with Egyptian importers to verify label content and wording.